Alexander Obukhov

 Obukhov's 1946 fundamental paper on a universal length scale for exchange processes in the surface layer was the basis for the derivation of the Monin–Obukhov similarity theory in 1954.
-The Monin–Obukhov similarity theory and the Monin–Obukhov Length are named after him and Russian Academician Andrei Monin.
+The Monin–Obukhov similarity theory and the Monin–Obukhov length are named after him and Russian Academician Andrei Monin.

 Early life and education

-Obukhov was born on 5 May 1918 in Saratov, a city situated in the Volga's drainage basin.
+Obukhov was born on 5 May 1918 in Saratov.
 He finished high school in 1934 but could not write the entrance examination of Saratov University because he was too young.
 Therefore, he spent a year at Saratov Meteorological Observatory.
 Obukhov wrote and published his first paper in 1939.
 It was based on the work he had done at Saratov Meteorological Observatory.
 In 1935 Obukhov joined Saratov University where he studied mathematics and science.
 Obhukhov did his Ph.D. at the Moscow State University, under the supervision of Andrey Kolmogorov.
+During his graduate studies with Kolmogorov, he also worked at the Institute for Theoretical Geophysics of the USSR Academy of Sciences, recently created by Otto Schmidt.